malscan/malscan/README.md

 * Feature: Added automated whitelisting of file trees for known clean files (such as imports from development enviroments or fresh installs)
 * Feature: New Tripwire scanning mode.
 Identifies any files that have been changed or did not exist from the whitelist reference.
 Excellent for static sites or minimally changing applications.
 * Feature: New installer.
-  * New installer is compatible with CentOS 6, CentOS 7, and Ubuntu 14.04.
+  * New installer is compatible with and fully tested on CentOS 6, CentOS 7, and Ubuntu 14.04.
     * Installer may work with other 6.x and 7.x RHEL derivatives as well as Ubuntu 12.x, 13.x, 14.x, and 15.x, however these are officially unsupported.
     * If you run into issues with any non-supported Operating Systems, please submit a Github issue so that I can correct it and add that OS to the supported list.
     * Added package installation sanity checking, to ensure everything is set up properly
+  * New installer may work with other RHEL derivatives as well as RHEL/CentOS 5
-* Updated Mimetype scanning to add additional filetypes to the scan.
+* Updated: Mimetype scanning to add additional filetypes to the scan.
-* Updated a substantial number of prompts, both in text and color.
+* Updated: A substantial number of prompts, both in text and color.

 #### Version 1.4.4